GEANT/docker-devops-wiki/README.md

 # DevOps Wiki

-Documentation as a code Wiki using MkDocs-material.
+Documentation as a code with MkDocs-material

-This images provides

 1. [Preamble](#preamble)
 1. [Docker instructions](#docker-instructions)